What is MIS Reporting?

 An MIS is designed to support the decision-making needs of managers, while other types of information systems, such as a transaction processing system or a decision support system, serve different purposes.

-How does an MIS integrate with other systems in an organization?
+How does an MIS integrate with other systems in a business?

 An MIS can integrate with other systems in an organization, such as a customer relationship management (CRM) system or a enterprise resource planning (ERP) system, to share data and support cross-functional decision-making.